Platform screen doors: Rope-type platform screen doors

 There are also rope-type platform screen doors at stations where a number of train types, with different lengths and train door spacings, use the same platforms.
 The barriers move upwards, rather than sideways, to let passengers through.

-Some Japanese, Korean, Chinese and Eastern European countries have stations that use rope-type screen doors, to lower the cost of installation and to deal with the problem of different train types and distances between car doors.
+Some Japanese, Korean, Chinese and Eastern European countries have stations that use rope-type screen doors, to lower the cost of installation and deal with the problem of different train types and distances between car doors.

 Variable-type platform screen doors

 The first-ever full-height variable screen doors were installed on the underground platforms of Osaka Station, which opened in March 2023, but a few half-height variants can be found on a set installed at the Shinkansen platforms of Shinagawa Station in Tokyo.
 Their use is rare since they are a much costlier and more complicated alternative to rope-type screen doors.
 The only difference from the latter is that they move sideways when letting passengers through.

-At Osaka Station, the doors are designed as a single block (equivalent to the length of a train car).
+At Osaka Station, the doors are designed as a single block equivalent to the length of one train car.
 It consists of five units: one wall-like "parent door" suspended from the top and two sets of glass "child doors".
-When the train reaches the station, a special scanner on the platform reads the information on the ID tag placed on the train to identify its type and the number of cars.
-With the type and the number of cars having been instantly identified, each unit will slide automatically to match the configuration of the stopped train.
-The parent and child doors then slide into the optimal position to align precisely with the position of each car door.
+When a train reaches the station, a special scanner on the platform reads the information on the ID tag placed on the train to identify its type and the number of cars.
+Having the type and the number of cars identified, each unit will then slide in place to match the configuration of the train.
+The parent and child doors then slide into the optimal position to align with the position of each car door.

 Since the technology is still new, such doors are still going through testing phases in several countries around the world.